snafees/ortho_seqs/README.md

 We hope to make the tool run faster as with higher dimenions and higher order analysis of longer sequence data, we can run into memory and time issues.
 Any thoughts on this or visualization are welcome.

 # Authors and acknowledgements
 The derivation of the method and the construction of an initial version of the program was done by Dr. Sean Rice who served as Saba's Ph.D. advisor.
 Thank you to Isaac Griswold-Steiner for helping write the function to compute generalized inner and outer products.
 Thank you to Pranathi Vemuri for helping with the very initial draft of the CLI, adding CI integration testing, and to Phoenix Logan for helping write unit-tests.
+Thank you to Vijayanta Jain and Saugato Rahman Dhruba for being the guinea pigs and running lots of sample commands, discussing the mathematics with me, and for their ideas on visualizations.
 Their efforts are deeply appreciated!

 # License
 [MIT](https://choosealicense.com/licenses/mit/)